AntonioBaciu/angular-netflix-project/README.md

 - [x]  Configure the server folder
 - [x]  Make the data from the Json file be displayed properly inside the movie card ( currently it displays the name property of all the movies)

-## Issues:

-Can't make the search bar by any means.